 Providing optimum treatment to dental patients requires a comprehensive understanding of the entire spectrum of their medical history.
 Systemic illnesses, including mental illnesses, can have a direct impact on oral health or an indirect impact via medications used in treatment.
-It is unfortunate that a stigma still exists about mental illness, as these are medical conditions that require appropriate assessment and management.
-It is this stigma that prevents many patients from seeking treatment, which can promote positive change and a higher quality of life.
+While awareness and general acceptance of mental health issues have improved in recent decades, current mental health issues coupled with historical stigma may prevent many patients from seeking treatment, thus leading to poorer dental and overall health, and a reduced quality of life.

-Mental disorders are diagnosed or systemic conditions that can alter thought, mood, or behavior (individually or collectively) and that cause distress and impair function [1].
-It is estimated that 25% of adults in the United States currently have a mental illness and that 50% of adults in the United States will experience at least one mental illness during their lifetime [2].
+Mental disorders are diagnosed or systemic conditions that can alter thought, mood, or behavior (individually or collectively) and that cause distress and impair function.
+It is estimated that nearly 25% of adults in the United States are currently experiencing a mental illness and that 50% of adults in the United States will experience at least one mental illness during their lifetime [1].
 This represents a large portion of the U.S. population, many of whom will seek dental care.

-This course will serve as an introduction to the most common mental illnesses in the United States, including description of the most prevalent symptoms of each.
+This course will serve as an introduction to common mental illnesses in the United States, including a description of the most prevalent symptoms of each.
 Further, potentially adverse oral and dental effects of mental disorders and/or treatments will be explored.
 A review of dental treatment modifications that may be required will be provided.
-Although this course focuses on a selected group of mental disorders, it should provide insight into the general needs of these patients and the necessity for considering mental health in all dental patients.
+Although this course focuses on a selected group of mental disorders, it should provide insight into the varying needs of patients and the necessity for considering mental health in all dental patients.